consuegs/H2aa_2mu2tau_PhDthesis/README.md

 			tree_->GetEntry(iCand);

 			events++;
         // apply selection criteria
         }
 ```
 where the events are read from the ntuple files and a set of selection criteria are applied.
 The predefined selection cuts summarized in the configuration file are read and applied to the event within the event loop.
 Generator event weights in MC and JSON certified lumisection selections in data are also considered.

-### Selections

 ##### Veto on events with at leat one b-tagged jet

-For the b-tagging there is a line in the configuration file, where the working point to be used is defined.
+A line in the configuration file defines the working point to be used for the b-tagging

 ```
 btagCut = 0.6321